danielsi11/embedded_systems/README.md

 3. Demo
 This folder contains all the necessary files to display the user interface.
 Node.js and Socket.io are used to create a real-time web connection between the server and the local webpage.
 Data from the JSON file is processed before displaying in a table and a graph.

+Coursework 2

+File contains the code used for the Mbed microcontroller.